 The scenic landscape of Austria has been significantly shaped by the main geological units: the highlands of the Waldviertel and Mühlviertel regions form part of the Bohemian Massif in the north, followed by the undulating hilly Alpine Foreland with great valleys and basins in the east, and finally the mountainous Alps, which extend for over 500 km lengthwise across the country.

-- The Moldanubian and Moravian Superunits occurring in the area of the Bohemian Massif consist of crystalline rocks of Proterozoic and Palaeozoic age
+- the Moldanubian and Moravian zones in the Bohemian Massif region, composed of crystalline rocks from the Proterozoic and Palaeozoic

-- The Penninic Superunit composed of rocks derived from an ocean that existed in Mesozoic and early Cenozoic time.
-On the northern edge of the Eastern Alps lies the Penninic Flysch Zone.
-Similar rocks are found in altered (metamor- phosed) form in the region of the Central Eastern Alps where they are exposed in so-called tectonic windows below the Austroalpine Superunit
+- the Penninic zone, formed from the rocks of an ocean that existed in the Mesozoic and early Cenozoic.
+On the northern edge of the Eastern Alps lies the Penninic flysch zone.
+Similar rocks are found in a transformed (metamorphic) state in the region of the Central Eastern Alps where they crop out in tectonic windows below the Austroalpine nappes

-- The Austroalpine Superunit, formed from rock deposits of late Palaeozoic, Mesozoic and early Cenozoic age in the Northern Calcareous Alps and the Gosau Group, and consists of altered rocks (metamorphic rocks) and rock deposits (sedimentary rocks) of Proterozoic, Palaeozoic and Mesozoic age in the Central Eastern Alps
+- the Austroalpine nappes, formed from sedimentary rocks from the late Palaeozoic, Mesozoic and early Cenozoic in the Northern Calcareous Alps and the Gosau Group and from transformed (metamorphic) rocks and rock deposits (sedimentary rocks) from the Proterozoic, Palaeozoic and Mesozoic, which form the parent material of the Central Eastern Alps.

-- Molasse Zone in the Alpine Foreland, formed from rock deposits of early and late Cenozoic age (Palaeogene and Neogene) up until about 7 million years ago
+- the Molasse zone in the foothills of the Alps, formed from sedimentary rocks from the early and late Cenozoic (Palaeogene and Neogene) up to about 7 million years ago

-- Inner Alpine basins such as the Vienna Basin, Styrian Basin and the Pannonian Basin, composed of rock deposits of the Cenozoic (Neogene) up until about 2.6 million years ago
+- inner Alpine basins such as the Vienna Basin, Styrian Basin and Pannonian Basin, composed of sedimentary rocks from the Cenozoic (Neogene) up to about 2.6 million years ago

-- Deposits of the most recent geological period, the Quaternary, which are concentrated in the Molasse Zone and in the basins, but also overlap onto areas of consolidated rocks
+- deposits from the most recent geological period, the Quaternary, which are concentrated in the Molasse zone and in the basins, but which also overlap onto areas of consolidated hard rocks.

-- Consolidated sands, gravels and rock debris forming sand-stones and conglomerate or breccia
+- solidified sands, gravels and rock debris that have cemented into sandstone, conglomerate or breccia

 - Leitha limestone